Getting Started with Accommodations

 • recommends accommodations to be provided;

-• discuss a student’s need for reasonable accommodations and/or auxiliary aids with the professional source of his/her documentation with the student’s signed consent authorizing such discussion;
+• discuss a student’s need for reasonable accommodations and/or auxiliary aids with the professional source of their documentation with the student’s signed consent;

-• determine appropriate accommodations and/or auxiliary aids in consultation with students with disabilities;
+• determine appropriate accommodations and/or auxiliary aids in consultation with students with disabilities, faculty, and campus partners;

 • provide accommodations for a reasonable, temporary period of time in order to enable the student to obtain the necessary/additional documentation;